Est.2010

 Salary ranges for Data Analysts vary by experience level.

-• For entry-level roles, full-time salaries typically range from $70,000 to $90,000 AUD and $60,000 and $80,000 NZD.
+• For entry-level roles, full-time salaries typically range from $70,000 to $90,000 AUD and $60,000 to $80,000 NZD.

-• Mid-level professionals can expect salaries between $90,000 and $110,000 AUD, or $80,000 and $100,000 NZD depending on the role.
+• Mid-level professionals can expect salaries between $90,000 and $110,000 AUD, or $80,000 and $100,000 NZD, depending on the role.

-• Senior-level positions offer compensation from $110,000 to $130,000+ AUD, with New Zealand based roles ranging from $100,000 to $120,000+ NZD.
+• Senior-level positions offer compensation from $110,000 to $130,000+ AUD, with New Zealand-based roles ranging from $100,000 to $120,000+ NZD.

 Source: Seek.com.au and Seek.co.nz